Regions of the upper limb

 In a colloquial sense, the term ‘arm’ refers to the whole upper limb.
-In an anatomical sense, it refers to the upper arm only i.e. above the elbow.
-The brachial artery, a direct continuation of the axillary, supplies the region.
-It becomes the brachial at the lower border of teres major.
+In an anatomical sense, it refers to the proximal part of the free upper limb only i.e. above the elbow, which consists of various muscles.
+The brachial artery, a direct continuation of the axillary artery, supplies the region.
+It becomes the brachial artery at the lower border of the teres major muscle.

 The head of the radius articulates with the capitulum of the humerus.
 The neck of the radius also forms part of the proximal radioulnar joint, which is where supination and pronation of the hand occurs.
 The radius acts as a wheel, and the annular ligament that encircles the radial neck and attaches it to the ulna holds it in place when both movements occur.
 There are named muscles that perform these movements i.e. pronator teres, supinator and pronator quadratus.
 Anconeus is a small muscle at the back of the elbow that abducts the ulna in pronation.

 The forearm is the region between the elbow and wrist joint.
 It comprises two bones, the radius and the ulna.
 The brachial artery divides into the radial and ulnar, which run down the forearm on their respective sides.
 The ulnar artery also gives rise to the anterior and posterior interosseus arteries that supply the deep muscles of the flexor and extensor compartment.
 The nerve supply is from the ulnar and median nerves (mainly median).